BaiyangZhang/BaiyangZhang.github.io/_posts/2023-12-11-Coleman-Weinberg-Potential.md

 $$
 It will generate Feynman diagrams with sources, just like the original action $S$ does, only this time the tree diagrams alone is enough to give the complete information of the original theory.
 Thus $\Gamma$ must gives us exact propagators and exact n-point vertices, while the original action $S$ gives us the ordinary propagator and ordinary vertex.
 Also in order to calculate the exact n-point vertex, we need not consider the 1-particle reducible diagrams since any contribution from connected diagram can be written as a tree diagram comprised of two or more sub 1 particle IRREDUCIBLE diagrams.

 **Remark.** The generating functionals such as $W[J]$ and $\Gamma[\varphi]$ are classical.
-In fact the language of path integral is highly classical, in the sense that each path, namely each field configuration is a c-field of space of time, instead of q-field.
+In fact the language of path integral has a feeling of classical field theory, in the sense that each path we take into consideration is a c-field in space-time, instead of q-field.

 #### Tree-level Example